derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 Azure functions is a serverless concept of cloud native design that allows a piece of code deployed and execute without any need of server infrastructure, web server, or any configurations.
-Azure functions can be written in multiple languages such as C, Java, JavaScript, TypeScript, and Python We are using C language as it has predefined project template for creating the Azure Function.
+Azure functions can be written in multiple languages such as C, Java, JavaScript, TypeScript, and Python.
+We are using C language as it has a predefined project template for creating the Azure Function.
 Azure function supports Event Hub Trigger and is executed automatically when event is fired from Azure Digital Twin
-**[DL] The general description of Azure Functions can be shortened and put into the introduction at the top of this readme file.
-This part should be rather about describing and setting up this specific azure function.**

 #### 1.7.1 Create new Event Hub namespace in Azure